 The next step is to decide the type of divorce.
 Both fault and no-fault divorce can be contested if the parties do not agree in terms.
-In a fault-based divorce couples are required to prove the misbehavior of their spouse, such as abandonment, adultery or abuse.
+In fault-based divorce proceedings couples are required to prove the misbehavior of their spouse, such as abandonment, adultery or abuse.

 What to do if your spouse refuses to sign divorce papers in PA?

-The Divorce Master will take testimony and evidence in order to make recommendations to the court as to the equitable division of assets and debts, issues of alimony, issues of counsel fees, court costs and expenses related to the litigation.
+The Divorce Master will take testimony and evidence in order to make recommendations to the court.
+Recommendations as to the equitable division of assets and debts, issues of alimony, issues of counsel fees, court costs and expenses related to the litigation.
 This process can be long and arduous.
 There is generally a pre-trial process in each county to make sure that all discovery is complete and both parties have the required information for the trial of the case.